 Roll Call Room, Norristown Police Station

 For one of our first projects, we completed a mural that is displayed on the newly renovated Roll Call Room located inside of the Norristown Police Station.
-This mural is a dedication to one of the departments fallen officers, Lt.
-Patty Simons.
+This mural is a dedication to the first female officer of the department, Lt.
+Patty Simons who lost .

-The purpose behind this program is to inspire meaningful changes and lasting improvements in critical social issues.
-Those of which that affect the incarcerated and those suffering from addiction and mental health issues.
+The purpose behind this program is to inspire meaningful changes and lasting improvements in critical social issues that affect the incarcerated and those suffering from addiction and behavioral health .
 Our belief is that incarceration—especially for those afflicted with drug addiction—should incorporate rehabilitation.
 We need policies along with programming to focus on reform, not only punishment.
 The hidden powers the arts possess transcend all walls and limits.
-We believe that participants find these in the most unassuming places.

-For murals we often use the Polytab Method (a.k.a. “parachute cloth” method).
-Polytab is a non-woven fabric with very light material.
-Thus leading to this lighter-than-canvas material taking on the form of the substrate it is being applied to.
+For murals we often use the Polytab Method (a.k.a. “parachute cloth”).
+Polytab is a non-woven fabric, lighter-than-canvas material that takes on the form of the substrate it is applied to.
 Traditionally used in the garment industry, this fabric is now widely used in large public mural art projects.